PiotrJustyna/drakon-renderer/dev-log.md

+# 2024-08-06

+I have implemented basic error handling, but having glimpsed into the rabbit hole of Haskell exceptions I am positive that this is not something I want to explore at the moment.
+I think I could just get away with using simpler techniques (`Maybe` or `Either` monads instead of exceptions) and focus my attention instead on more valuable things like setting up a home server (I want this renderer to be a service) on my raspberry pi.
+I'm planning to focus on it for the time being to gather my thoughts about a smooth transition from the `Icon` types and deserialization I have today to actual svg rendering which I've already implemented twice and don't seem to be particularly happy with either one of those implementations.

 # 2024-08-02

 Reading drakon diagrams from json files is now working fine, or at least the happy path is.
 What I think would make sense now is a degree of error handling: